gravitational/gravity/docs/6.x/pack.md

 There are two kinds of external sources for cluster dependencies:

 1. **Kubernetes binaries** like `kube-apiserver`, `kubelet` and others, plus their dependencies like `etcd`.
-The build tool will download them from a Gravity Hub you are connected to.
-Users of open source version are always connected to the public Hub hosted on `get.gravitational.io`.
-The publicly hosted Hub does not currently offer a web UI.
+The build tool will download them from the Gravity Hub you are connected to.
+Users of the open source version of Gravity are always connected to the public Hub hosted on `get.gravitational.io`.
 2. **Application Containers**.
-If your cluster must have pre-loaded applications, their container images will be downloaded from the external container registry.
+If your Cluster must have pre-loaded applications, their container images will be downloaded from the external container registry.

-You can follow the [Quick Start](quickstart) to build a cluster image from a sample image manifest.
+You can follow the [Quick Start](quickstart) to build a Cluster Image from a sample Image Manifest.

 #### Building with Docker